raphaelmansuy/tutorials/24-mcp.md

 This structured approach reduces debugging time by up to 70% because developers know exactly what format to expect.

+**2. Elicitation: Interactive AI That Asks Smart Questions**

+**Why this matters:** Static AI interactions create frustrating dead-ends for users.
+When an AI assistant can't complete a booking because of missing information, the entire workflow breaks.
+Users abandon tasks, productivity plummets, and AI adoption stagnates because systems feel rigid and unhelpful.

-**2. Elicitation: Interactive AI That Asks Smart Questions** The new elicitation feature enables servers to request additional information from users during execution.
-This transforms static AI interactions into dynamic conversations.
-For example, an AI assistant booking a conference room can automatically ask for alternative times when the preferred slot is unavailable.
+**What it delivers:** The new elicitation feature enables servers to request additional information from users during execution, transforming static AI interactions into dynamic conversations.
+AI assistants can now gather missing context, resolve ambiguities, and guide users through complex workflows.

+**How it works:** For example, an AI assistant booking a conference room can automatically ask for alternative times when the preferred slot is unavailable, request additional attendees when capacity is exceeded, or clarify catering requirements based on meeting duration.

+**3. OAuth Resource Server Classification with Enhanced Security**

+**Why this matters:** Enterprise AI deployments face a security paradox: they need access to sensitive data to provide value, but current authentication methods create massive security vulnerabilities.
+Token theft, privilege escalation, and unauthorized access cost organizations an average of $4.45 million per breach.

-**3. OAuth Resource Server Classification with Enhanced Security** MCP servers are now classified as OAuth Resource Servers with protected resource metadata.
-This enables seamless integration with enterprise identity providers while maintaining security best practices.
-The specification requires Resource Indicators (RFC 8707) to prevent malicious servers from obtaining access tokens intended for other services.
+**What it delivers:** MCP servers are now classified as OAuth Resource Servers with protected resource metadata.
+This enables seamless integration with enterprise identity providers while maintaining security best practices and preventing the most common attack vectors.

+**How it works:** The specification requires Resource Indicators (RFC 8707) to prevent malicious servers from obtaining access tokens intended for other services.
+Each token is cryptographically bound to specific resources, eliminating cross-server token abuse and enabling fine-grained access control.

+**4. Resource Linking: Connected Information Ecosystems**

+**Why this matters:** Information silos destroy productivity and decision-making quality.
+When an AI analysis tool provides insights without connecting users to source documents, verification processes, or related resources, teams waste hours hunting for context.
+Research shows that knowledge workers spend 2.5 hours daily searching for information.

-**4. Resource Linking: Connected Information Ecosystems** Tools can now return not just data, but links to related resources.
-A document analysis tool might return a summary plus links to source documents, creating a connected information ecosystem that enhances user workflows.
+**What it delivers:** Tools can now return not just data, but contextual links to related resources, creating interconnected information ecosystems that enhance user workflows and enable deeper investigation.

+**How it works:** A document analysis tool might return a summary plus links to source documents, related policies, and expert contacts.
+An inventory tool could link to supplier information, historical trends, and reorder workflows.
+This creates a web of connected information that guides users to complete workflows efficiently.

+**5. Protocol Version Headers and Enhanced Validation**

+**Why this matters:** Version mismatches are the hidden cause of 40% of integration failures in distributed systems.
+When different components assume different protocol versions, subtle bugs emerge that are extremely difficult to diagnose.
+Features fail silently, data gets corrupted, and teams spend weeks debugging phantom issues.

-**5. Protocol Version Headers and Enhanced Validation** The specification now requires negotiated protocol versions to be specified via MCP-Protocol-Version headers in HTTP requests.
+**What it delivers:** The specification now requires negotiated protocol versions to be specified via MCP-Protocol-Version headers in HTTP requests.
 This ensures compatibility and enables better error handling across different implementations.

+**How it works:** Every request explicitly declares its protocol version, allowing servers to adapt their responses or reject incompatible requests early.
+This eliminates the guesswork that previously led to runtime failures and provides clear debugging information when version conflicts occur.

 ### Critical Schema Enhancements